All Risas Dental offices are open. Walk-ins are welcome but times vary, please call 888-321-0027 to find out your doctor's walk-in hours.

 Help Us Keep Max Capacity at Hospitals and Urgent Cares

-We’re working hard and serving our community by staying open for essential and emergency treatment.
+We’re working hard and serving our community by staying open for all treatment.
 Staying open helps us alleviate the influx of dental emergencies at hospitals to help preserve max capacity for COVID-19 and other emergencies.

 - Every 14 seconds someone visits a hospital emergency room for dental conditions in the US